Who We Are

 Aydian has been speaking out and providing for the transgender community since 2009, with the start of his YouTube Channel, ALionsFears.
 His continued drive and love to provide for an underprivileged transgender community has lead him to creating Point 5cc and Point of Pride.
 As a motivational speaker and trans activist, Aydian is beyond ecstatic for the ever-growing programs at Point of Pride that will have a direct impact on our community.

-Over the last 8+ years, Jeff has utilized his skills as a designer, developer and marketing professional to help LGBT, health & wellness, and mental health non-profits of all sizes.
+For over a decade, Jeff has utilized his skills as a designer, developer and marketing professional to help LGBTQ, health & wellness, and mental health non-profits of all sizes.
 Jeff is most passionate about expanding the free chest binder program to provide donations to even more trans folks in need.

 Rob brings years of experience as a board member of other LGBTQ non-profit organizations.
 In addition to serving as Treasurer, Rob currently practices chiropractic medicine in Oregon.